T-Wong/sourcetree/README.md

 * `node['sourcetree']['windows']['source']` - The source URI of where the SourceTree executable is located.
 * `node['sourcetree']['windows']['version']` - The version of SourceTree to install.
 Make sure the corresponding SourceTree executable is in the source repository.
 Default is `1.9.10.0`.
 * `node['sourcetree']['windows']['checksum']` - The SHA256 checksum of the SourceTree executable for the coressponding version.

+## Recipes
+### default
+The default recipe of this cookbook will install version `1.9.10.0` of SourceTree on a Windows system.

+### windows
+This recipe installs SourceTree on a Windows system.

 ## Usage
 Place a dependency on the sourcetree cookbook in your cookbook's metadata.rb